agrimgt/python-fieldclimate/README.rst

 If you were using FieldClimateClient's older 'synchronous usage' mode, you were already using a version of Python that allowed for async/await.
 The difference is that now you have to set up an event loop yourself.

-If you still *really* don't want to write any coroutines, the simplest way to make your code compatible with version 2 is to just wrap each method call with ``asyncio.run()``:
+If you still *really* don't want to write any coroutines, the simplest way to make your code compatible with dev version is to just wrap each method call with ``asyncio.run()``:

 .. code-block:: python